pedrolopesme/kubernetes-exercises/README.md

 * blue/green: release a new version alongside the old version then switch traffic
 * canary: release a new version to a subset of users, then proceed to a full rollout
 * a/b testing: release a new version to a subset of users in a precise way (HTTP headers, cookie, weight, etc.).
 A/B testing is really a technique for making business decisions based on statistics but we will briefly describe the process.
 This doesn’t come out of the box with Kubernetes, it implies extra work to setup a more advanced infrastructure (Istio, Linkerd, Traefik, custom nginx/haproxy, etc).

+#### Restart Policy

+Possible values Always, OnFailure, and Never.
+The default value is Always.